meisl/logicly/README.md

 ```
 These are non-neighbouring rows, but they do have one thing in common: their respective label bits are equal.
 There's a gate for this: XNOR.
-So for Q2 we will use the groups
+So for Q2 we use the groups
 ```
 00XX + 11XX                          1X11
       \ D[1:0]                           \ D[1:0]